What would you do?

 What exactly is business interruption insurance?

-Simply put, business interruption insurance, or business income insurance, covers your loss of income when a disaster strikes.
-In our opening story above, your business income policy would help replace lost income and defray the costs of setting up a temporary location to run your business from.
+Business interruption insurance, or business income insurance, covers your loss of income when a disaster strikes.
+In the event of a fire like we mentioned above, your business income policy would help replace lost income and defray the costs of setting up a temporary location to run your business from.

 What does business income insurance cover?